triplepoint/web_development_vm_how_to/docs/development_vm.md

     make test
     make install
     ```
-- Copy the generated ini file to the config directory
+- Copy the provided php.ini file to the config directory

-    *NOTE* - If this is a rebuild and not a fresh install, the better process may be to diff the two files and see if anything important has changed.

     ``` bash
-    cp php.ini-production /etc/php.ini
+    cp /usr/src/web_development_vm_how_to/etc/php.ini /etc/php.ini
     ```
-    *NOTE* - This file needs to be modified after it's copied:
-    - Uncomment and set the `date.timezone` directive to UTC: `date.timezone = UTC`
+    *NOTE* - This provided php.ini file is a stripped down custom version.
+The PHP-provided default versions are present in the
+    php source as `php.ini-production` and `php.ini-development`.
+Feel free to copy one of those instead, but note that the date.timezone
+    will need to be set to avoid warnings.

 - Install the PHP init script